 Notice of Varying Amounts.
 If these regular payments vary in amount, the person you are going to pay is required by law to tell you, 10 days before each payment, when it will be made and how much it will be.
 We will not be liable for any loss you incur resulting from the failure of the payee to tell you of the varying amount.

 If we do not complete a transfer to or from your account on time or in the correct amount according to our agreement with you, we will be liable for your losses or damages.
 However, there are some exceptions.
 We will not be liable, for instance:

 - If, through no fault of ours, you do not have enough money in your account to make the transfer.

-- If the terminal/device as not working properly and you knew about the breakdown when you started the transfer.
+- If the terminal/device where you are attempting to make the transfer was not working properly, and you knew about the breakdown when you started the transfer.

 - If circumstances beyond our control (such as fire or flood) prevent the transfer, despite reasonable precautions that we have taken.